What to Wear.

 Look good, but be yourself.
 Putting your boys into stuffy suits with ties and your girls into fluffy uncomfortable dresses can make the photos feel very unnatural if the kids aren't into it.
 The same goes for the adults.
 For many of us having our picture taken doesn’t feel natural or comfortable.
 Wearing something that just doesn’t feel like you will make it harder to relax and have fun.
 Pick out clothes that reflect YOU.
 But if you have a little girl that loves playing dress-up, or you want to get decked out in your Sunday finest, don't let me stop you!

 Are you pregnant?
 The number one question you DON'T ask a woman unless you know, for sure, that they are!
 If we are documenting your pregnancy, I encourage you to wear clothing that is comfortable, easy to move in, and will highlight your belly if you wrap your hands around it.
 Avoid patterns, but fun jewelry is welcomed.
-I may ask you to get down and dirty: sitting on benches, tree stumps, rocks, or even the ground.
-Please wear clothing that will make this easier.
+Keep your shoe choice in mind.
+You may look stunning in heels, but walking any sort of distance and on uneven ground will quickly have you regretting your decision.

 What, no white?
 No, I won’t stop you from wearing your favorite white shirt or dress, but just know that white can be a bit challenging to work with, especially for outdoor shoots.

 What about my shirt?
 Avoid wearing shirts with loud patterns, distracting logos, and pictures on them (brand names, comic book characters or other popular characters).
 Think "timeless".
 I want to give you a photograph that will make you smile not only tomorrow, but 10 years from now as well.
 Choose something that you won’t laugh at years down the line.